Home » Weather Instruments: What Each One Measures and How They Work

 Used in solar energy, agriculture and research

-A pyranometer measures the intensity of solar radiation reaching the earth’s surface from the entire sky hemisphere, expressed in watts per square metre.
+A pyranometer measures the intensity of solar radiation reaching the earth’s surface from the entire sky hemisphere, in watts per square metre.
 It tells you how much solar energy is available at your location at any given moment.

 Home Weather Station: All Instruments Combined